 Designed for Dancing uncovers the records that shaped American dance culture in the mid-twentieth century

 2022 marks the 40th anniversary of International Dance Day, and what better way is there to celebrate than with an exploration of dancing—and dancing records—of the past?
-In midcentury America, eager dancers mamboed in the kitchen, waltzed in the living room, and polkaed in the pavilion, instructed (and inspired) by dance records.
-Glorious, full-color record covers encouraged them: Let’s Cha Cha Cha, Dance and Stay Young, Dancing in the Street!, Limbo Party, High Society Twist.
+In midcentury America, eager listeners mamboed in the kitchen, waltzed in the living room, and polkaed in the pavilion, instructed (and inspired) by dance records.
+Glorious, full-color record covers encouraged them: Let’s Cha Cha Cha, Dancing in the Street!, Limbo Party, High Society Twist.

-In Designed for Dancing: How Midcentury Records Taught America to Dance, vinyl record aficionados and collectors Janet Borgerson and Jonathan Schroeder examine dance records of the 1950s and 1960s as expressions of midcentury culture, identity, fantasy, and desire.
+In Designed for Dancing, vinyl record aficionados and collectors Janet Borgerson and Jonathan Schroeder examine records of the 1950s and 1960s as expressions of midcentury culture, identity, fantasy, and desire.